 There are many different kinds of cheese in Holland.
 Alkmaar – 40 km north of Amsterdam – is known for Beemster Cheese and Edam Cheese.
-Since the year 1365 there is a Cheese Market in Alkmaar.
+Since the year 1365, there is a Cheese Market in Alkmaar.
 Since these days the town disposes of officially approved scales.
-The present market celebrates its history with a traditional costumes show around an impressive pile of cheese.
+The present market celebrates its history with traditional costumes shown around an impressive pile of cheese.
 It is great fun.
 You can taste cheese and enjoy traditional Dutch food like “poffertjes” and “pannenkoeken”.
 The market is each Friday morning from April till September starting at 10 o’clock at Waagplein in Alkmaar.

 Take a selfie as you say “Cheese” at the market

 In the 17th century, the cheese market was held all summer.
 In 1916, an average of three hundred tons of cheese was converted.
 The market lasted till after midnight these days.
 At the market, farmers offer their cheese to traders and make deals with traders by clapping hands.
 Now the market ends at noon.
 The market attracts many people from all over the world.
 Cheese markets are a typical Dutch thing.
 In Holland, we keep 1.5 million cows.
 That means a lot of milk.